 "The Chabad group believed it was important to give students an opportunity to hear a first-hand account of the conflict that was not filtered through media platforms.
 They wanted to give students the opportunity to ask questions (even challenging ones), learn from the presentation and engage in dialogue," Rabbi Lipsker said.
 "That was the goal of the event.
 Students who attended did that.
 Other students preferred to protest and that was their right-provided they did not prevent those who wished to hear the speaker from doing so.
-We continue to believe that the ability to have conversations like these is a necessary to them.
-There are groups and offices on campus where open discussion is encouraged."
+We continue to believe that the ability to first step toward peace and coexistence."